ram89toronto/1kpythonrun/README.md

 File Name: 20.py
 Description :  Write a python to display and sum of a list of numbeers using while loop , generate list using range()?

+File Name: 21.py
+Description : Write a program to display stars * in right angled triangle ?

+File Name: 22.py
+Description : Write a program to display stars * in Equilateral triangle ?